 The School of Education

 If you are a transfer student accepted by The School of Education, you will receive an evaluation of your transfer record listing the courses applicable to your program of study at St. John’s.
-If you are a transfer student with an Associate in Arts or Associate in Science degree, you will fulfill the requirements for your baccalaureate in the School after successfully completing all requirements for your major, including six semester hours in philosophy and six semester hours in theology, and the requirements for your selected concentration.
+If you are a transfer student with an Associate in Arts or Associate in Science degree, you will be considered for waivers for the courses listed below.
+It is important to note that these are not credit waivers.
+St. John’s will review and consider excess transfer credits (liberal arts courses that are not required for the program), in lieu of the University Core required course(s)).

 If you are applying without an associate degree, your credits are transferred to the best advantage provided they are applicable to your degree.
 In addition to fulfilling major requirements and the philosophy and theology requirements, you may have to complete certain University core curriculum requirements.